 The strong decrease in the skin friction before the reattachment cannot be explained by the mean momentum equation alone.
-The point of reattachment cannot be predicted either, but can be detected from the behaviour of the normal velocity at the free-stream boundary (figure 5).
-At the beginning of the computational domain the flow out of the box is generated by the strong decrease in the streamwise velocity.
+The point of reattachment cannot be predicted either, but can be detected from the behavior of the normal velocity at the freestream boundary (figure 4).
+In the beginning of the computational domain the flow out of the box is generated by the strong decrease in the streamwise velocity.
 Later, the flow is inward, due to the fringe region, where the original, laminar boundary layer is restored.
 With a longer computational box, the point of reattachment would move downstream.
 The influence of the fringe is however not unphysical, since it only determines the boundary condition at the outflow.
 The boundary layer has to end somewhere, and this scenario is just one example.
+If a ZPG or APG layer is studied, where the exact form of the pressure gradient is important, the upstream influence of the fringe is important, since the equilibrium conditions are changed.